oracle-livelabs/analytics-ai/oci-postgresql-genai-lab/1-install/install.md

     -- SEARCH_URL -------
     http://123.123.123.123/

     Please wait 5 mins.
-The indexing of the sample files has just started.
+The server is starting.
     ```
 **You may now proceed to the [next lab](#next)**